vippsas/vipps-partner/partner-keys.md

 ## Partner keys for different APIs

-The same set of partner keys can be used for all your merchants' sale units, for both the [Vipps eCom API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api) and the
+The same set of partner keys can be used for all your merchants' sales units, for both the [Vipps eCom API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api) and the
 [Vipps Recurring API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api),